stan-dev/design-docs/designs/0030-complex-numbers.md

 * the C++ data type `complex` and associated operations from the `<complex>` header in the standard library,
 * the Eigen C++ matrix library's handling of complex scalars, vectors, and matrices,
 * R's standard dump format for complex numbers, and
-* Python encodings of complex numbers and example of extending JSON to complex numbers.
+* Python and MATLAB and R encodings of complex numbers and example of extending JSON to complex numbers.

 This proposal follows all of this prior art directly.